 - The baby’s conditions will be evaluated before birth or during delivery.

 Treatment of hypotonia

-Once the cause of the baby’s hypotonia has been diagnosed, treatment is aimed at combating this condition.
+Once the cause of the baby’s hypotonia has been diagnosed, treatment aims to combat this condition.

-The use of therapies for strengthening and to improve muscle coordination is recommended.
+The use of therapies for strengthening and improving muscle coordination is recommended.
 Such as: